bigdata-i523/hid334/additional/graphing/README.md

 * Mainly to familiarize myself with the Seaborn graphing library, this script will pull in the most recent fantasy football data and graph a player's production against their opportunities (touches).
 * The data source is http://fftoday.com/ and the top 50 RBs and WRs are used
 * TODO:
-** Combine the results to see how different the slope is between the different types of players ** Graph text box labeling as a relative reference and not absolute
+  * Combine the results to see how different the slope is between the different types of players
+  * Graph text box labeling as a relative reference and not absolute
+  * TEs don't have Att on site - add functionality for that

 #### URLs for the different positions (included in the code as well):
 * RB: http://fftoday.com/stats/playerstats.php?Season=2017&GameWeek=Season&PosID=20&LeagueID=